rs/pushd/README.md

     }

 Your app must save the `id` field value, it will be used for all further communication with pushd.

+Note: If you perform a registration using an already registered token, the server will respond with the same subscriber id and will just update the transmitted informations.
+You may choose to always register the given token instead of calling the ping endpoint.

 ### Ping